intel-iot-devkit/firmata-curie-imu.js/README.md

-# FirmataCurieIMU example for JavaScript
+# FirmataCurieIMU examples for JavaScript

 ## Install